oreo639/3ds-theoraplayer/Readme.md

 You can change the quality by using the `-q:v` flag.
 The value can be any interger from 0-10 with 10 being the highest quality.
 The 3ds has limited processing power so I do not recomment using 10, but any value between 0 and 7 should be fine.
 (4 is recommended)

 You can also just set the bitrate manually using the `-b:v` flag.
+(Somewhere around 500k is recomended)

 You can place your generated videos in the `/videos` directory on your sd card, if it doesn't exist, create it.